-Briefly, t-SNE works by considering its input data set a high-dimensional matrix that it attempts to display in 2 or 3-dimensions, as a user desires.
-In the process of reducing dimensions, it considers the distance between data points conditional probabilities, and the similarity between data points is calculated as the conditional probability that one point would pick another as its neighbor randomly following a Gaussian distribution (Maaten & Hinton, 2008)(Van Der Maaten and Hinton 2008).
-Conditional probabilities are also calculated between points in the low-dimensional space for plotting using a Student-t distribution with 1 degree of freedom (Van Der Maaten and Hinton 2008).
-This Student-t distribution with 1 degree of freedom has a heavy tail that leads to the compromise of within-cluster and between-cluster distance displayed in a t-SNE plot (Van Der Maaten and Hinton 2008). t-SNE then attempts to minimize the difference between its low and high-dimensional plots by minimizing the sum of Kullback-Leibler divergences over all data points, or in other words attempts to minimize how much one probability distribution differs from the second.
-A more complete explanation of how the t-SNE works and important parameters to consider when running the algorithm can be found in Van Der Maaten and Hinton (2008(2008)).
+Briefly, t-SNE works by considering its input data set a high-dimensional matrix that it attempts to display in less (typically 2 or 3) dimensions.
+In the process of reducing dimensions, it considers the distance between data points conditional probabilities, and the similarity between data points is calculated as the conditional probability that one point would pick another as its neighbor randomly following a Gaussian distribution (Maaten & Hinton, 2008).
+Conditional probabilities are also calculated between points in the low-dimensional space for plotting using a Student-t distribution with one degree of freedom.
+This distribution has a heavy tail that leads to the compromise of within-cluster and between-cluster distance displayed in a t-SNE plot. t-SNE then attempts to minimize the difference between its low and high-dimensional plots by minimizing the sum of Kullback-Leibler divergences over all data points, or in other words attempts to minimize how much the high-dimensionality probability distribution differs from low-dimensionality distribution.
+A more complete explanation of how the t-SNE works and important parameters to consider when running the algorithm can be found in van der Maaten and Hinton (2008).

-As raw input data, t-SNE takes data sets where each row is a member of the data set and each column is a variable measured for that member.
-In transcriptomics, for instance, a row might be an individual organism and a column might be the counts of RNA reads for a particular contig.
-We realized that a presence-absence format for alleles measured as microsatellites or SNP’s follows this data format, and that t-SNE could be used for questions commonly asked in molecular ecology.

-To test the utility of t-SNE for visualizing genetic and genomic data, we plot microsatellite and SNP data sets collected to answer pedigree and population-level questions in several species.
-For all t-SNE plots, we present a corresponding PCA plot to explore how well each dimension reduction algorithm operates under different conditions.
-We also develop an R package to easily reformat data, run t-SNE’s and PCA’s, and plot the outputs.
+In this paper, we demonstrate the ability of t-SNE to accurately depict multi-dimensional genetic data.
+Critically, t-SNE displays population genetic data in 2 or 3 dimensions while making compromises between within- and between-cluster distances so that fine-scale as well as large-scale patterns in data may be visualized.
+While this method has been proposed for use in population genetics before (THAT ONE PAPER), we show here that t-SNE can be applied to microsatellite, single nucleotide polymorphism (SNP), posterior genotype probability, and other data sets.
+In particular, we demonstrate the ability of t-SNE to depict complex pedigree data accurately and quickly, despite lacking any kind of explicit parentage model.
+Our results show conclusively the utility and applicability of t-SNE in visualizing challenging, multidimensional genetic data.

 Hubisz, M. J., Falush, D., Stephens, M., & Pritchard, J. K. (2009).
 Inferring weak population structure with the assistance of sample group information.
 Molecular Ecology Resources, 9(5), 1322-1332. doi:10.1111/j.1755-0998.2009.02591.x